toptal/example_granite_application/README.md

 end
 ```

-Note that the `title` is not being assigned explicitly because it's using
+Note that the `title` is not being assigned because it's using
 `represents` and [active_data](https://github.com/pyromaniac/active_data)
 is doing the assignment behind the scenes.

-The policies, preconditions and validations can also block the `perform` call
+The policies, preconditions, and validations can also block the `perform` call
 and from running the `execute_perform` method.

 ### Rescue from `Granite::Action::NotAllowedError`